-Ting mobile service offers contract-free devices and customizable plans using Sprint's networkAlex Wagner - Deputy Managing Editor, News Desk
+Ting mobile service offers contract-free devices and customizable plans using Sprint's networkAlex Wagner - Editorial Director of News and Content

 Besides being the day that a groundhog attempts to predict what the weather will be like for the next six weeks, today also brought with it the launch of a new mobile service.
 Known as Ting, the no-contract provider is owned by a company known as Tucows and promises to provide "mobile that makes sense."
 Ting operates on Sprint's network and offers customers the ability to create plans tailored to their needs, offering six different sizes of voice minutes, text messages and data buckets to choose from.
 Subscribers that don't use all of their allotted minutes, messages or megabytes within a billing cycle will get a credit for whatever they didn't use, while folks that go over their allotment will simply be bumped up to the next size of bucket without incurring an overage fee.